T

 Insider tips

-• Carry small denominations of Cuban Pesos (CUP) for smaller purchases and tips.
+• Carry small denominations of Cuban Pesos (CUP) for small purchases and tips, though USD is widely accepted for larger transactions and in tourist-oriented establishments.

 Packing highlights